 Wow, I love being a Tipi Wedding photographer.
 Having the opportunity to shoot in the increasing popular Tipi venue is such a treat and what is more it was a beautiful Festive, New Year’s Eve Wedding.
 The cold outside was kept at bay by the log burners inside.
 Keeping the guest snug and delivering a traditional feel.
 Todays Tipi’s supplied by, Boutipi, a family run business, winners of the wedding industry awards for best marquee provider.

-Where it all began for Ste and Kim was the very same church where they got married today, at a friends wedding.
+Where it all began for Ste and Kim was the very same church, where they got married today, at a friends wedding.
 Fast forward five years bringing us to the wedding proposal.
-Away for a glamping weekend in the Yorkshire village of Coxwold, Ste, romantically decorated their little tipi with rose petals and fairy lights before dropping down on one knee and proposing.
+Away for a glamping weekend in the Yorkshire village of Coxwold, Ste, romantically decorated their little tipi with rose petals and fairy lights.
+He then dropped down on one knee and proposed.
 Hence the desire for a Tipi wedding.

 Whilst the girls were busying themselves getting ready and calming nerves with champers, I took the opportunity to shoot some bridal prep photos.
 Kim and her seven bridesmaids all in one room together, spirits were high and laughter was loud.
 I even managed capture, Ian, Kim’s Dad, shedding a tear as he caught a glimpse of his stunning daughter.

 The transport from the hotel to the church was a double decker bus, brilliant opportunity for me to get some fun shots there.

 A New Years Eve morning, typically it was cold but the skies were blue on arrival to the church.
 As Ste stood at the alter and Kim made her way down the aisle one of the bridesmaids, Maria, sang a beautiful rendition of, Ellie Goulding’s, how long will I love you.
 A real treat.